; Advocacy - Homelessness Support and Accommodation Services - City of Wanneroo

 There are lower levels of outright home ownership and more households in the City paying a mortgage (52.5% compared to 40% across Greater Perth).
 Of these, 14.4% are under housing stress with mortgage repayments greater than 30% of household income3.
 The City has a lower than average median weekly income for individuals and families4.

 High levels of rental stress are also evident; 33.2% of renter households in the City have rental payments greater than 30% of household income compared to 28.3% across WA5.
 About 10% of families in the City are low income or welfare dependent and nearly 15% of households receive rent assistance6.
 Rental costs in the City increased by 35% between 2019 and 20227 - amongst the highest increases in the Perth metropolitan area.
 Housing shortages across Perth have continued to push up rental costs significantly in the years since then.
 The suburbs of Butler and Girrawheen have the 5th and 7th highest rental stress in the Perth metropolitan area8.
-In 2024, the percentage of affordable and appropriate properties for a couple both on minimum wage with two children and receiving family tax benefits has dropped to 6.4% from 26.7% in 20239.
+In 2025, the percentage of affordable rentals for a couple both on minimum wage with two children and receiving family tax benefits in the Federal Electorate of Pearce is 3.5% and Cowna 3.4%9.

 Services unable to meet demand